arduino-libraries/ArduinoBLE/docs/api.md

 ### `available()`

-Query for a discovered BLE device that was found during scanning.
+Query for a discovered Bluetooth® Low Energy device that was found during scanning.

 #### Syntax